 Implement email routing on your own mailbox by following the new tutorial. 🎉

 - Documentation: https://melusine.readthedocs.io.

-Melusine is a high-level Python library for email classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
-It is developed with a focus on emails written in french.
+Melusine is a high-level Python library for email classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Tensorflow 2 and Keras.
+Integrated models runs with Tensorflow 2.2.
+It is developed with a focus on emails written in French.